-Extending the duration of ejaculation is well known side effect of antidepressants such as especially SSRIs, SNRIs and NRIs.
-Adrenergic drugs are sometimes used as treatment for delayed ejaculation (1).
-It has been rarely reported a spontaneous ejaculation due to use of these drugs.
-Although most reports of spontaneous ejaculations are related to the use of venlafaxine and reboxetine, in this article we report a case about this side effect of duloxetine.
+Ejaculation is controlled by both the sympathetic and parasympathetic system and consists of an emission and expulsion phase.
+Ejaculation latency time is regulated by the sympathetic system.
+Hypothetically, by reducing ejaculatory latency time, spontaneous ejaculation can occur.
+Extending the duration of ejaculation is a well-known side effect of antidepressants, especially selective serotonin reuptake inhibitors, serotonin and norepinephrine reuptake inhibitors and noradrenergic reuptake inhibitors.
+Adrenergic drugs are sometimes used as treatment for delayed ejaculation.
+A spontaneous ejaculation due to the use of these drugs has rarely been reported.
+Although most reports of spontaneous ejaculations are related to the use of venlafaxine and reboxetine, this study is based on a case of the side effect of duloxetine.